 - “The staff here are genuinely concerned about what is going on in our lives.
 They have walked me through every step and I sincerely appreciate their helpfulness.” – Shelley Flynt Bradley

 - “Everytime I’ve called they have been very courteous and attentive.
 They also answered all my questions I had regarding my case and made me feel like they truly care about my claim.
 Even though my case is still pending I know I will go to them for any other legal issues I may have in the future.” – Adrianne Frencl

 We are proud to have served accident victims across Texas, and now we want to put our resources to work for you and your family.

 Why Is It Important to Act Quickly after a Truck Accident?

 Truck accidents are complex and urgent cases.
 We need to document serious injuries from the get-go, collect vital information from the trucking company before they lose or destroy evidence, and begin compiling all the evidence to substantiate your claim.

 We also need time to obtain a complete damage assessment so you receive a fair settlement.
-Plus, the statute of limitations imposed by Texas law restricts how long we have to file your claim before you lose your right to seek financial recovery.
+Plus, the statute of limitations imposed by Texas law restricts how long we have to file a personal injury lawsuit before you lose your right to seek financial recovery.

-Contact D. Miller & Associates, PLLC, today at (713) 850-8600 to request a free consultation with a truck accident lawyer’s team in Houston.
-Your truck/car accident lawyer in Houston will want to do all they can to help injured Texans like yourself.
+Contact D. Miller & Associates, PLLC®, today to request a free consultation with a truck accident lawyer’s team in Houston.
+Your truck or car accident lawyer in Houston will want to do all they can to help injured Texans like yourself.